 At JourneyCare, our Integrative Care Services team elevates care beyond our expert, clinical services.
 We offer customized therapies at our CareCenters that not only help manage symptoms, but also calm the mind and console the heart.
 Our programs can help relax the body and create peace.
 Read about each program below and speak with your JourneyCare Care Team today about setting goals and utilizing these services.

-By engaging the creative process of art-making, patients of all ages can enhance their physical, mental, emotional and spiritual well-being.
-Self-expression through art can help resolve conflicts and problems, reduce stress, increase self-esteem and self-awareness and achieve insight.
-For hospice patients, art therapy can aid symptom management, provide a way to communicate about their illness and facilitate exploration of spiritual concerns.
 No artistic skills are needed to benefit from art therapy.
+By engaging the creative process of making art, patients of all ages can enhance their physical, mental, emotional and spiritual well-being.
+Self-expression through art can help resolve conflicts, reduce stress, increase self-esteem, self-awareness and insight.
+Art therapy can aid symptom management and provide a way to communicate about their illness–facilitating exploration of spiritual concerns.